AI Glossary

 Autonomous System

 A system that can function and make decisions on its own, without human control once it is activated.
-It can manage itself and adapt to different situations.
+It can manage itself and adapt to different situations, such as self-driving cars or automated drones.

 Backpropagation

 A key algorithm used to train neural networks.
-It works by calculating errors and then adjusting the network's internal settings (weights) to reduce those errors and improve accuracy.
+It works by calculating errors at the output and then propagating those errors backward through the network to adjust the model's parameters (weights and biases), improving accuracy.

 Backward Pass

-The step in training a neural network where errors are calculated and then propagated back through the network to update the model's parameters (weights), aiming to reduce these errors in future predictions.
-This is often done using the Backpropagation algorithm.
+The step in training a neural network where errors are calculated and then propagated back through the network to update the model's parameters.
+This is often done using the backpropagation algorithm.

 Base Model